Culture change still a process as second year begins

 Lady Techster staff now complete

-Smith comes to Ruston after one year as a graduate assistant at Tennessee where she assisted in a variety of areas within the program, including on-campus recruiting.
+Smith came to Ruston after one year as a graduate assistant at Tennessee where she assisted in a variety of areas within the program, including on-campus recruiting.

 "Amber is a wonderful asset to have on our staff," Summitt said.
 "She is an absolute competitor in everything that she does and will definitely take that to her main role of recruiting.
-Having played point guard, Amber knows the leadership, passion and commitment it takes to succeed at the highest level.
-We are very happy to have such a genuine person as part of the program as Amber."
+Having played point guard, Amber knows the leadership, passion and commitment it takes to succeed at the highest level."

 A native of Winter Haven, Fla., Smith was one of 50 participants chosen to attend the 11th-annual Women's Basketball Coaches Association's "So You Want To Be A Coach" program.
 The three-day workshop was held April of 2013 in conjunction with the WBCA National Convention in New Orleans.